 Step One: Get a Bitcoin Wallet

 First things first, you’ll need a wallet to store bitcoin.
-When it comes to choosing a bitcoin wallet, you have options: Software and hardware wallets.
+When it comes to choosing a wallet, you have options: Software and hardware wallets.
 Software wallets are basically mobile applications that you connect with your regular bank accounts.
 These wallets allow fast and convenient access to bitcoin.
 Examples of these include CoinBase, Blockchain.com and the like.
 Mycelium is one of the most secure mobile wallets, but it can be a little harder to use.
 Blockchain Wallet is a very popular mobile wallet.
 Electrum on the other hand, is a great open-source wallet for desktop users.

-Hardware wallets are not as common as others but are still considered to be highly secure because they are offline. leading hardware wallet manufacturers Ledger and Trezor.
+Hardware wallets are not as common as others but are still considered to be highly secure because they are offline.
+Leading hardware wallet manufacturers include Ledger and Trezor.
 These wallets store a user’s private key on a physical hardware device similar to a flash drive, which prevents hackers from accessing a user’s private key through an Internet connection.